0121 456 7930

 How to Prepare for Breast Reduction

 Before your breast reduction surgery, your plastic surgeon will review your medical history and overall health, discuss your goals for breast size and shape, and explain the procedure, including its risks, benefits, and potential changes such as scarring or changes in sensation.
 Your surgeon will examine and measure your breasts, take photographs for your medical record, and explain the type of anaesthesia that will be used during the procedure.
 Preparation may also include a mammogram, avoiding smoking for at least six weeks before and after surgery, and stopping medications or supplements that could increase bleeding, such as aspirin, anti-inflammatory drugs, or certain herbal remedies.
-Typically, breast reduction is performed as a day procedure, so you should arrange for someone to drive you home afterward.Breast reduction surgery is usually performed under general anaesthesia in a hospital or outpatient surgical centre.
-The exact method can vary depending on your needs, but the main goal is to reduce breast size while improving shape and proportion.
+Typically, breast reduction is performed as a day procedure, so you should arrange for someone to drive you home afterward.

-Breast Reduction Procedure
+How is the Breast Reduction Procedure Performed?

 During the procedure: